umbraco/UmbracoCMSDocs/Articles/Language-Files/extending.md

 ### From .NET
-`ILocalizedTextService` is is used to localize strings, and is available through dependency injection.
-First inject the service, and then use the Localize method available in the namespace `Umbraco.Extensions` to localize the string with the format [area]/[key]:
+`ILocalizedTextService` is used to localize strings, and is available through dependency injection.
+First, inject the service, and then use the `Localize()` method available in the namespace `Umbraco.Extensions` to localize the string with the format [area]/[key]:

 ```csharp
 public MyClass(ILocalizedTextService textservice)